 - Caulk cracks in fascia, wood trim and siding. (we do not caulk horizontal siding or eaves).

 - Fill cracked wood siding with smooth elastomeric filler, brush in to match textures.

 - Prime all bare wood, stucco patches, and rusted metal.

 - Mask all windows, cover plants, walkways, gates and cars.

 When it comes to applying the paint there are many factors to consider that will determine both the look and life of the paint.
-Such as paint brand, product line within that brand, sheen, additives, application process, and time of application (weather/conditions).
+Such as paint brand, product line within that brand, sheen, application process, and time of application (weather/conditions).

 Brands - Not all brands of paint are created equal.
 There are premium and discount brands.
 Dunn Edwards, Benjamin Moore and Sherwin Williams would be considered premium brands while Behr and Glidden would be considered discount brands.